All posts by Steve Bennett

 looseness from them.
 A popular area now spreading is the use of

 acupressure triggers.
-I find that this is a great way to loosen tight
+This is a great way to loosen tight

 and sore areas.